wizardofki-mage/Vampire-Castle/README.md

 ## Release date
 09 May, 2025

-## Acknowledgements
-* At first, I was just making a Timber clone with sprites that were derived from images free for non-commercial use.
-Then, my spouse, Lisa, suggested to have a wizard attacking a tower and avoiding Rapunzel's hair.
-I decided to make that the game instead.

 ## Sources
 - The Pac-Man tutorial that this game is based on was viewed on the Kenny Yip Coding YouTube Channel at https://www.youtube.com/watch?v=lB_J-VNMVpE&t=17s